rkonoplev/dniester/docs/en/SECURITY_ROLES.md

     }

     if (hasEditorRole(authentication)) {
-        return isAuthor(newsId, authentication); // EDITOR can only access own news }
+        // EDITOR can only access their own news for modification/deletion operations return isAuthor(newsId, authentication);
+    }

     return false;